GammaTwoo/noldorin-obsidian/Countries/Alyetal/Elunore/02. Landmarks, Elunore/Killian's Tower.md

-Located deep within [[The Blackwood Cursed Forest]], Killian's tower
+Located deep within [[The Blackwood Cursed Forest]], Killian's tower guards the [[Mirasilv Magnolicae]], and contains his base of operations and the results/findings of all his personal studies.